Polynomial dynamics and local analysis of small and grand orbits: Disconnected Julia sets

 \section{Disconnected Julia sets}

 In this section we consider as in the last section a monic complex polynomial $f\in \C[X]$ of degree $d \geq 2$.
 However in this section we suppose that its Julia set is disconnected.
+(In particular $f$ is non-exceptional.) \\

+We pause quickly to discuss the proof strategy.
+We use the same strategy as in the last section but instead of using the rigidity theorems of Fatou and Levin we rely on investigations of the mondromy action on $\Psi$ as discussed below.
+In this sense our proof is independent of previous work on the geometry of Julia sets and introduces a new perspective.
+We can make the proof also independent of Fatou's theorem although we do not explicitly point it out below.
+This shows that monodromy contains ``enough information" about the geometric structure of the dynamical system. \\

-(In particular $f$ is non-exceptional.)
-If the Julia set of $f$ is disconnected then the bassin of infinity $B_\infty$ contains a critical point of $f$.
+If the Julia set of $f$ is disconnected then the basin of infinity $B_\infty$ contains a critical point of $f$.
 Thus it is useful to define

 and the inverse images

 We can compute $R$ using $C_{\text{crit}}$.
 Namely